 What to see and do on Ometepe

 Pick your motorbike rental carefully… we went to a cheap place on the main road (I forget the name) and their bikes were very dodgy and they kicked off when we tried to change it to another one… so we gave up the fight and chose to rent them from a friendly guy up the road from the ferry terminal for $20.

 After wasting time with a broken motorbike we finally hit the road, our first stop was Punta Jesús María, a lovely little spit of sand that gives you an incredible view of Volcán Concepcións, when the clouds clear… it would be an awesome place for a picnic if you pick up some snacks from the supermarket before you leave.

-We drove all the way round the the other side of island to Playa Santa Cruz before heading back a short way to the popular Playa Santa Domingo for lunch at a lovely beach-side restaurant.
+We drove all the way around the other side of the island to Playa Santa Cruz before heading back a short way to the popular Playa Santa Domingo for lunch at a lovely beach-side restaurant.
 There are a few great places to stay around here but taxis from the ferry terminal will really rip you off.

-Our third, and best, stop was the two hours we spent at Ojo de Agua.
-This waterhole has been man made but is naturally filled with fresh, clean water that runs down from Volcán Maderas.
-It’s the absolutely best place to visit at the end of a dirty and sweaty day hiking or biking around the island.
+Our third and best stop was the two hours we spent at Ojo de Agua.
+This waterhole has been man-made but is naturally filled with fresh, clean water that runs down from Volcán Maderas.
+It’s the best place to visit at the end of a dirty and sweaty day hiking or biking around the island.

 If you don’t feel like climbing a volcano you can head to Laguna Charco Verde to follow the trails that wind through the forest, there is a great lookout at the top of the hill.
 If you follow it further down you’ll pass a big lagoon, a great place to spot wildlife, before finally reaching another beach.